biobricks/line-segment-detector/README.md

 See example.js

-To use with browserify use index.browserify.js instead of index.js.

 # Compiling

 You don't need to compile this unless you change the C code.
-Just use either index.js for use in node.js or directly in the browser or use index.browserify.js if you're using browserify
+Just use the pre-compiled index.js and index.*.js files.

 First install emscripten.
 On a Ubuntu 14.04 the following should work: